Mission & Overview

 Over the years, we have had prize-winning Debate & Model UN teams, and athletic champs of all sorts.
 Our JV and V sports teams compete in the MSAL/Middle School Athletic League.
 For Fall/Winter 2021, we fielded teams in Boys and Girls Soccer, Co-Ed Flag Football and Girls Volleyball.
 (Our boys soccer team won NY City Championships and two of our girls were on the Uptown team that won the All Star game; volleyball made it to the postseason as well.)
 Boys and Girls Basketball and Co-Ed Table Tennis will be our winter sports.
 Manhattan Youth does offer some skills-based athletic activities that are not tryout-based.

 ACTIVITIES FOR PARENTS

-Mr. Getz runs a monthly evening Book Club for parents on Zoom, and all families are encouraged to be involved with school by attending PTA meetings, running for seats on the School Leadership Team or PTA Board, or just helping out or attending in-person functions when you can.
+All families are encouraged to be involved with the school by attending PTA meetings, running for seats on the School Leadership Team or PTA Board, or just helping out or attending in-person functions when you can.